Gerald Danzer

-Gerald A. Danzer (born 9 November 1938) is professor emeritus of history at the University of Illinois at Chicago.
+Gerald A. Danzer (born November 9, 1938) is professor emeritus of history at the University of Illinois at Chicago.
 He is a specialist in historical geography, world history, and the use of old maps as historical sources.

 Early life

-Gerald Danzer was born on 9 November 1938.
+Gerald Danzer was born on November 9, 1938.
 He received his Ph.D from Northwestern University in 1967 for a dissertation on the subject of "America's Roots in the Past: Historical Publication in America to 1860".

 Career

-Danzer is professor emeritus of history at the University of Illinois at Chicago where he has taught an MA program for teachers of history for over thirty years.
+Danzer is professor emeritus of history at the University of Illinois Chicago where he has taught an MA program for teachers of history for over thirty years.
 He is a specialist in historical geography, world history, and the use of old maps as historical sources.
 He is a former director of the Chicago Neighborhood History Project.